-We estimate that for the pre-election audit the percentage of unusable cards is between 1.7% and 9.9% within the overall card population.
-This range is consistent with prior observations and represents a high failure rate.
+We estimate that for the pre-election audit the percentage of unusable cards is between 0.6% and 9.9% within the overall card population (this esimated range is broad due to a relatively small number of cards submitted for the audit).
+This range is consistent with prior observations5 and represents a high failure rate.
 The estimation calculations are given in Section 4.1.